raspberrypilearning/lights-out/worksheet.md

         explorerhat.touch.pressed(button_pressed)

     ```
     Notice that at the moment pressing **any** button will turn the light off!
-That's not quite right but you will fix it later.
+That's not quite right but we will fix it later.
     ![You can press any button to turn the light off](images/press-wrong-button.png)

 ## Adding a timer